 Please remember to dress your children appropriately for weather conditions.
 Send warm coats, hats, and gloves for cold, windy days labelled with your child's name.
-We have outdoor recesses whenever possible, even when it is raining lightly.
+We have outdoor recesses whenever possible, even when it is raining unless the rain is very heavy.
+Check the weather forecast in the morning please.